LabKey/gradlePlugin/README.md

 - Remove `ContainerListener` from module template
 - Remove logging of XMLBeans version
 - Add `PurgeNpmVersions` task
+- Remove use of `versioning` plugin in favor of capturing output from a few dedicated `git` commands

 ### 7.1.0
 *Released*: 17 October 2025